Hampterz/toyexchange/README.md

-# ToyShare - Complete AWS Deployment Guide
+# ToyShare - Deployment Guides

+This repository includes comprehensive deployment guides for the ToyShare application:

+1. [AWS Deployment Guide](#aws-deployment-guide) - For deploying on Amazon Web Services
+2. [Hostinger Deployment Guide](./hostinger-instructions.md) - For deploying on Hostinger web hosting

+## AWS Deployment Guide

 This comprehensive guide provides step-by-step instructions for deploying the ToyShare application on an AWS server, including detailed database setup for storing user accounts, toy listings, and all application data.